Jump to content

 How long have you been with VH, and what is your role here?

 I started volunteering with VH in October 2023 to test out the waters, and in November, I joined the team as the new Communications Director!
-I create all sorts of public and internal-facing written content, as well as advise other organizations on any communications and social media-related issues they may be encountering.
+I create all sorts of public and internal-facing written content, as well as advise other organizations on communications and social media.
 In addition to that, I get to work with our amazing volunteer writers who deliver top-notch work.

 What do you enjoy the most about being part of the VH team?

 I enjoy being surrounded by the nicest, incredibly talented people who are all driven toward the same goal with the highest impact in mind.
-At the same time, the team manages to achieve so much within a relatively small timeframe, yet never promotes a culture where you're always expected to work at a high intensity and with never-ending velocity.
+Our team is truly inspiring, achieving so much while fostering a supportive environment that recognizes you can’t always work at a relentless pace.

-Working in such an environment is not only inspiring but has also been an eye-opener for me.
-Burning out is not the answer to productivity, and I’m happy to be working alongside people who set an example (or who share their experiences in their journey toward it) of healthy boundaries in their work.
-Especially in the animal advocacy space, where activism is deeply rooted in our lives, it’s very easy to overlook these boundaries.
-Of course, everyone has different limits, but nonetheless, everyone has them.
+Burning out is not the answer to productivity.
+Working alongside people who prioritize healthy boundaries—and openly share their experiences in finding balance—has been incredibly validating.
+In the animal advocacy space, where activism is very much intertwined with our personal lives, it’s easy to overlook these boundaries.
+Of course, everyone has different limits, but we all have them nonetheless.

 What are some challenges you've faced in your role?
 Share with us if, and how, you were able to overcome them.